Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 > Change from base SA: I also tweaked the wording of the third ability (the planet-protection one):
 > < "subject to invasion (or bombardment)" -> "subject to invasion and/or bombardment"
 > < "cancel the Invasion Combat step and force the attacker to return ground units to whence they came" -> "cancel both (they still count as Hostile Acts)".
-If you "cancel the Invasion Combat step", nothing can happen on the other planets in the same system, which is not intended.
+1) If you "cancel the Invasion Combat step", nothing can happen on the other planets in the same system, which is not intended.
+2) If you return only "ground units", then the PDSs and Leaders technically stay on the planet which makes no sense.
 > < "the defender may not use this ability again" -> "the defender may not use it again".
 For concision.
 </div>